Why You Need to Listen to Your Body When It Says "Slow Down"

 Sadly, this isn't even a "crazy" question, as if you push your body for long enough without rest, there is a high probability that you will get sick or have an accident.

 Write a list of all the different responsibilities you have.
 Now, next to each, write down whether it would matter if you missed this if you were hypothetically in the hospital.

 Would that committee fall apart?
 Would your friend who needs you to look after her kids find someone else to help?
 Would someone else pick up the groceries, or make dinner?
 Looking at all your various demands/commitments from this perspective will help you gauge how critical your perceived "critical" involvement really is.
 Many of us don't make a practice of delegating, it may not even cross our minds.
 We simply say "yes" to way too much.

 The world will not end if you take a break, or take a small vacation, or end up sick.
 Yes, the solutions might not be easy, and you truly may be key to the lives of a handful of people, but I would bet that many of the things you currently "have to" do could be done just as well or better by someone else.

-A Swedish client, Lena, gave me permission to share this story with you:
+A Swedish client, Lena, gave me permission to share the following story with you.

 Like many of the people I work with, Lena has been developing some exciting writing projects and has been making many other positive changes in her personal and professional life.
 Recently, she had set a schedule for herself to get some writing done but found she was feeling very tired.
 She was also having a very hard time getting herself to write anything at all.